marko035/extjs-nodejs/README.md

 # extjs-nodejs

-ExtJS application with NodeJS backend.
+ExtJS application with NodeJS backend and MongoDB database.
 Still in development.